diegovalverde/funk/README.md

 The most important programming blocks of Funk are functions.

+Funk programs are essentially a collection of functions.

-Funtions are declared using the following syntax:
+Functions are declared using the following syntax:
 ```
 # This here is a function
 myFunction(x,y):